percona/pmm/docs/how-to/troubleshoot.md

 ### Creating rules

-> I’m ready to create my first rule!
-I’ve chosen a template and given it a name...what is the format of the fields?
+!!! tip alert alert-success "I’m ready to create my first rule!
+I’ve chosen a template and given it a name...what is the format of the fields?"

     - Threshold - float value, it has different meanings depending on what template is used
     - Duration - The duration the condition must be satisfied in seconds
     - Filters - A Key, Evaluator, and Value.
 E.g. `service_name=ps5.7`
         - Key must be an exact match.
 You can find a complete list of keys by using the {{icon.compass }}*Explore* main menu item in PMM
         - Evaluator can be any of: `=`, `=~`
         - Value is an exact match or when used with a ‘fuzzy’ evaluator (=~) can be a regular expression.
 E.g. `service_name=~ps.*`

 ### Variables in Templates

-> The concept of “template” implies things like variable substitutions...where can I use these?
-Where can I find a complete list of them?
+!!! tip alert alert-success "The concept of *template* implies things like variable substitutions...where can I use these?
+Where can I find a complete list of them?"
     Here is a guide to creating templates for Alertmanager: <https://prometheus.io/docs/prometheus/latest/configuration/template_examples/>